 About

-The content on this website illustrates social marketing projects or components of larger projects led by Katie Abrams.
-Professor Abrams' expertise is at the intersection of strategic communication and environmental and food issues.
+The content on this website illustrates social marketing projects or components of larger projects led by Katie Abrams at Colorado State University.
+Professor Abrams' expertise is at the intersection of strategic communication, behavior change, and environmental, risk, and food issues.
 She is particularly interested in message design and strategy and their roles in behavior change and the social marketing framework.
 Since 2014, she's had the privilege of leading four large, applied social marketing projects on behalf of the National Park Service and the National Oceanic and Atmospheric Administration.
 Working with dozens of CSU students and local collaborators, the research has demonstrated new ways in which social marketing approaches can increase wildlife-friendly behavior among visitors to Hawaii and 10 national parks across the U.S. This award-winning work is published in top academic journals and has been featured in major media outlets, including NPR and USA Today.

 • Watch a short video highlighting some of this work with CSU and University of Hawaii-Hilo students in 2021.